 The SMA calculated unit costs based on the peer support provider types who provide the Youth and Family Training and Support services.
 The current proposed rate is based on actuarial analysis of the SFY13 CMHW rates.
-The actuarial analysis of SFY13 claims for the initial peer support services provided by the PAHP contractor upon program start up in SFY16 is described below and is used to support the rate change to \$14.04 per fifteen minute unit for individual waiver service and \$7.02 for group waiver services:
+The actuarial analysis of SFY13 claims for the initial peer support services provided by the PAHP contractor upon program start up in SFY16 is described below and is used to support the rate change to \$14.04 per fifteen minute unit for individual waiver service and \$7.02 for group waiver services with dates of service September 1, 2021, forward: